dfelinto/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 Old-style pose libraries can be converted to pose assets in the following way:

-- In the Armature properties Pose Library panel, select the pose library you want to convert.
+- In the Action Editor, select the Action containing the pose library you want to convert.
 - Make sure the scene camera is set up correctly for rendering preview images.
-- Click the "Convert Old-Style Pose Library" button.
+- In the Action Editor's Pose Library panel, click the "Convert Old-Style Pose Library" button.
 - Open the Asset Browser, and see the poses have been converted.
 - If you're happy with the result, remove the old pose library Action.
 - Save the blend-file.